Pravali12345/porfolio/README.md

 **What's so new??**
 ![EmotionalEating](/assets/img/EmotionalEatingBED.jpg)
 Together with the types of cuisine I added food that are often consumed during particular season to make the taste palate of the user happy at that time.
 I took an idea from emotional eating topic and provided the user an option to store their food according to their mood.

-### Music genre classification
-This system accurately categorizes songs based on their style, which supports music recommendation systems, personalized playlists, and targeted marketing strategies for various domains, including streaming platforms, radio stations, and advertising using Machine Learning classification models.

 ### Do Left hand People Really Die Young
 The percentage of left-handed people did increase significantly in the 20th century.
 The primary goal is to dispel the myth that people die young from sin, which is one of the most ridiculous excuses we are told.
 And to prove this I used **Bayes' rule**